morningred88/AWS/EC2_Storage_SysOps/EBS_EFS.md

 EFS is expensive than EBS, 3 x gp2.
 But you pay EFS per use.
 So if you don't have so much data and you manage the data very well, it will not be so expensive.

-EBS: You need to provision the EBS volume.
-You pay how much volume you provisioned.
+EBS: You need to provision the EBS volume in advance.
+You pay for provisioned capacity, not the used capacity.

+### AZ comparison between EBS and EFS

+EBS is network volume, attach to only one instance,  is AZ specific.

+EFS is network file systems to be mounted across multiple instances across AZs.